avery-gfs/classes25/cs3/README.md

 - Return the concatenation of `quicksort(low) + mid + quicksort(high)`, which
   gives the fully sorted list

-## Quicksort Details
+## In-Place Sorting

-Quicksort is typically done _in-place_, this is a simplified version that creates new lists.
+Selection sort and quicksort are typically done _in-place_, meaning that they modify the existing list, rather than making a new list to store the sorted values.
+We aren't doing that in this class; we're working with variant of these algorithms where we put the sorted values in a new list, which makes things a little easier.

 ---